 Elections are regulated by the constitution and the General Elections Act.
 Malta uses a single transferable vote (STV) system.
 Candidates can stand either as independents or as members of a political party.
 Parties can field as many candidates as they wish, and candidates may choose to stand in two electoral districts.
 If elected in both districts, a candidate will cede their second seat.
-The vacated seat is then assigned to the candidate with the most second preference votes on the ballot.
 The system allows for a diversity of candidates and restrictions are minimal, though legal restrictions based on residency, certain official functions and court judgments exist.
-There have been persistent calls for electoral-system reform on the basis of several issues.
-These include the lack of an official national minimum threshold; the fact that candidates are listed alphabetically, giving an advantage to certain candidates; the lack of correctives to encourage the election of female candidates; and the fact that multiple candidates from the same party can be elected in the same district, placing too much power in the hands of canvassers.
-The present electoral law does not allow coalitions of parties to contest elections formally, but does not prevent parties from arriving at pre-election agreements regarding future coalitions.
-Recent provisions ensure greater proportionality; however, the reality is that this has only increased the dominance of the two main parties.
+There have been persistent calls for electoral system reform on the basis of several issues, namely the lack of an official national minimum threshold; the fact that candidates are no longer listed alphabetically, giving an advantage to certain candidates; and the lack of correctives to encourage the election of female candidates.
+The latter has been partially addressed.
+At the next election, if the percentage of women elected falls below 40%, a corrective measure will come into play.
+However, this corrective mechanism only comes into play for the two major parties and is, therefore, said to militate against the interests of smaller parties.
+Recent provisions ensure greater proportionality.
+However, the reality is that this has only increased the dominance of the two main parties.
 Each of the two main parties receive €100,000 annually, which may be used for campaigning.
 There has been increased calls to ban party funding from the private sector and replace it with a more developed system of state funding.
 Meetings of the electoral commission are closed and there is an absence of representatives from non-parliamentary parties.
-On the issue of equal gender representation, the government has appointed a commission to study the issue, and new gender-parity laws are now in the pipeline.
+As a result of the introduction of the new gender correction mechanism, a minimum of four members from the 10member electoral commission must now be women.